I have to quickly announce a death.

-“Positiveness” I agree but I find it a little too general.
+“Positiveness”, I agree but I find it a little too general.
 You know, when you think about it, almost every remedy can be “positive” about something.
 Arsenicum, which we usually think of as being full of anxiety, can be very positive about how “smart” they are and how they alone have all the answers to every question!
-Think about Sheldon in “The Big Bang Theory” which I did in one of my quizzes.
+Think about Sheldon in “The Big Bang Theory” which I did in one of my recent quizzes.
 He’s an Arsenicum.
 Very arrogant and condescending to others.
-Lycopodium is the same way–very sure he has all the answers, looks down on inferiors.
+Lycopodium is the same way–very sure he has all the right answers, looks down on inferiors.
 Phosphorus is very positive but is easily pulled away by a negative influence.
 Calc-carb is very positive but easily influenced by sad stories and bad news and so, a tendency to worry.
 I just think you could make these kinds of statements about all the remedies; so, not sure how much value a rubric like “Positiveness” has.

 “Wants to fight for helpless people” is a great rubric.
 Again, that rubric is not in my repertory (Murphy’s) so I don’t know if it’s too small to be useful…but, here’s what I did: I crossed “Fights, wants to” with “Sympathetic” (meaning, wants to fight because of sympathy for others) and only 2 remedies come up strongly and they are: Causticum and Nux vomica.
 A few others come up but have low scores.

 What can we say about Martin?
 First there’s the obvious rubric about injustice.
 “Can’t support injustice”.
 What else?
 He’s “idealistic”!
 He has visions of a perfect world, an ideal world.
 What else?
 As you said, “religious”, but what else?
 What’s a big one?
 RESPONSIBILITY!
 He’s “Over-Responsible”!
-He’s taken on the responsibility for all the black people in America, all the poor people, the working people–when he was assassinated, he was in Memphis, Tennessee marching with striking garbage workers!
+He’s taken on the responsibility for all the black people in America, all the poor people, the working people–when he was assassinated, he was in Memphis, marching with the striking garbage workers!
 So, “Responsible, over-responsible” is a big part of the case, and so is the rubric “Political”.
 And as you said, “Intellectual”.
 You have to add “Sympathetic”, of course, because he cares!
 (If you go to the rubric “Sympathetic”, Sulphur isn’t there!
 But Sulphur is there as a 2 under “Selfishness”!)

 Oh my god!!!